-There will be two short written assignment this quarter, due as scheduled on the calendar.
-This assignments will be submitted as a word document attachment in the assignment tool.
-A description of the assignment options will be posted early in the quarter.
-In brief, the options will be:
+There will be two short written assignments this quarter, due as scheduled on the calendar.
+The assignments will be submitted as word document attachments in the assignment tool.
+A description of the assignments will be posted early in the quarter.
+In brief, the assignments will be: